MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

 ## Part 2

 Implement a function that uses a dictionary to lookup the amino acid that corresponds to a set of 3 RNA letters.
-This is to
-verify that you have worked with code that splits into 3 letter groupings.
+The lookup takes in a 3 letter codon string and returns a single letter amino acid.
+If the three letter is not found then return '!'.

 Example Input: "ccu"